Follow

 • Next service (month/year)

-• Brake Maintenance (These dates may present excessive values until the vehicle detects brakes usage)
+• Brake Maintenance (these dates may present excessive values until the vehicle detects brake usage)

 • Front brake distance and Service Expected date using AVG Mileage/Day (last 30 days average mileage),